BobGerman/Ignite24-Labs/LAB-441/instructions-skillable-ignite24.md

 #### Step 1: Open starter project

-You can find the project on your lab workstation at %CEA_START_LOCATION%.
+You can find the project on your lab workstation at **C:\Users\LabUser\TeamsApps\cea-career-genie**.
 The first step is to open the starter project in Visual Studio 2022.

 1. Open **Visual Studio 2022**
 1. In the Visual Studio 2022 welcome dialog, select **Continue without code**.